apache/mxnet/docs/tutorials/basic/ndarray.md

-# NDArray - Imperative tensor operations on CPU
+# NDArray - Imperative tensor operations on CPU/GPU

 In _MXNet_, `NDArray` is the core data structure for all mathematical computations.
 An `NDArray` represents a multidimensional, fixed-size homogenous